Monitor inventory on a phone, tablet, or PC

 Cloud-based programs have the benefit of not requiring an IT expert to install or manage the program.
 Updates to the software are provided by the host company, which will also provide the necessary training and ongoing support.

 Both LAN and SaaS programs offer similar features.
 Both have easy-to-use, graphical interfaces.
 Bins can be sorted by type, material, and alert status.
 An administrator can control who has access to the program and what information is available to them.
 Historical reports can be quickly downloaded for specific time periods.

 Perhaps the most attractive feature of inventory management software is automated alerts.
 Sent via text or email, these alerts help ensure that bins or hoppers do not run empty and interfere with production.
 When used in tandem with purchasing, orders can be placed in a timely manner and deliveries scheduled so as not to interfere with production.

 Specialized programs for feed and milling

 FeedView® SaaS is customized for livestock farmers raising swine, poultry, or cattle.
-This comprehensive feed management solution combines wireless, battery-powered laser level sensors with a simple-to-use software.
+This comprehensive feed management solution combines wireless, battery-powered laser-level sensors with simple-to-use software.
 It automatically measures bin levels, projects feed needs using historical consumption rates, records the use of medicated feeds, and lets farms place orders with the feed mill.